sunfounder/picar-x/docs/source/ezblock_remote_control.rst

 .. image:: img/block/sp210512_114235.png

-The map block can remap a number from one range to another.
-If a number is 50，it is at 50% position of the range of 0~100; then if we map it to the range 0~255 via the map block, the number will be 127.5.
+The map value block can remap a number from one range to another.
+If the range is set to 0 to 100, and the map value number is 50, then it is at a 50% position of the range, or “50”.
+If the range is set to 0 to 255 and the map value number is 50, then it is at a 50% position of the range, or “127.5”.

 **EXAMPLE**